PRATEEK-VERNEKAR/TRINIT_ByteBusters_ML/README.md

 ## How to Use
 1. Clone the repository.
 2. Navigate to the MachineLearning Folder to use the BlackBox of three ML models
-   - In Model1 Folder
+3. Navigate to the WebApp Folder to use the MERN Stack Application
-4. Ready to use
+4. Navigate to the WebScrapping Folder to use the Twitter Tweet Scrapping Data